-That's how sons pray-boldly with confidence, knowing they have "prosagogain."
+That's how sons pray- boldly with confidence, knowing they have "prosagogain."
 Heb.
 4:16

 In Conclusion, we are reminded of Revelation chapters 4 & 5.
 Here, John sees a vision of the Throne of God and upon the throne are two powerful potentates, one is identified as simply "he who sits on the Throne" and the other is "the Lamb that was slain."
 Surrounding the throne of God and the Lamb are 24 elders, the 4 living creatures, myriads of Angels, all singing praises to God and the Lamb.
 Mysteriously, there is before the front of the Throne is a crystal lake, shining before the throne.
 All must approach the throne through this shining crystal lake.
 Access to the throne is by way of this lake of glass.
-Scholars have debated as to the meaning of this crystal lake walking to the throne is the essence of the • • ere it is again-Pro sagogain!
-Access!
-This Notes before the Throne.
+Scholars have debated as to the meaning of this crystal lake before the Throne.
 What is this symbolic of?
 Some see it as representing the pure, shining blood of the Lamb, who alone is worthy to present us to Him who sits on the Throne.
 The blood of the Lamb who was slain is providing access to the throne!
-When you pray "in Jesus name" you are
+When you pray "in Jesus name" you are walking to the throne in a sea of His precious blood!
+There it is again-Prosagogain!
+Access!
+This is the essence of the Gospel of Grace.